icon-bg

 Advantages of our software

-Total Network Inventory offers several advantages when it comes to Mac scan network (scan Macintosh) and inventorying Apple macOS computers on your network:
+Total Network Inventory offers several benefits for scanning and inventorying Apple Mac devices on your network:

 • Time-saving: TNI significantly reduces the time required for scanning macOS devices, enabling fast and efficient data collection.

-• Comprehensive information: The software provides detailed insights into hardware and software configurations, facilitating proactive maintenance and informed decision-making.
+• Comprehensive information: The software provides detailed insights into hardware and software configurations.

 • Security: TNI employs secure protocols like SSH, SCP, and SFTP, ensuring the privacy and integrity of your data during the scanning process.